An hour is good, a day is better, but in the end, six months is best.

 Sure, getting someone to lend you a car for half a year isn’t going to be easy, unless you work for a car magazine or website.

-It sounds like an enormous blag, but it’s actually a hugely relevant test.
-Drive a car for a day and it may well impress you but live with it for a few months and any faults, flaws or infuriants will gradually become clear.
+Drive a car for a day and it may well impress you but live with it for a few months and any faults, flaws or bug-bears will gradually become clear.

-There’s also the chance to test real-world, day-to-day family friendliness, seat comfort and actual (as opposed to “official”) fuel economy.
+There’s also the chance to test real-world, day-to-day family friendliness, seat comfort and actual (as opposed to 'claimed') fuel economy.

 What you, as a buyer, are more likely to be faced with is the challenge of assessing and deciding on the comfort, amenity and possibly intangible joy levels of a car in just 20 minutes.